 Oklahoma estate planning does’t have to be so hard.
-When an individual passes away in Oklahoma, his or her real and personal property is gifted to loved ones through either the person’s Will, a Trust or through the State’s intestate succession laws.
-In Oklahoma, if a decedent has a properly executed Will, its terms will be enforced by the courts.
-However, if a person dies without a Will (Intestate), Oklahoma statute determines who your heirs are and what they receive.
+When an individual passes away his or her real and personal property is gifted to loved ones.
+This is done through either the person’s Will, a Trust or through the State’s intestate succession laws.
+In Oklahoma, if a person has a properly executed will, its terms will be enforced by the courts.
+However, if a person dies without a will (Intestate), Oklahoma statutes determine who your heirs are and what they receive.
 See Okla.
 Stat. tit.
 84, § 213 (1994), for Oklahoma’s intestate distribution law.

-If you have no Will and no heirs at law, your estate will pass (i.e. escheat) intestate to the State of Oklahoma.
-For this reason and many others, a person’s Last Will and Testament is one of the most significant documents ever drafted for that person.
-Further, not only is this document significant to you, but it is crucial to your loved ones you leave behind.
-This is not only because it designates the distribution of your property, but also because it articulates your wishes, which makes the process easier for those left behind.
+If you have no will and no heirs at law, your estate will pass (i.e. escheat) intestate to the State of Oklahoma.
+For this reason and many others, a person’s last will and testament is one of their most important documents.
+Further, not only is this document significant to you, but it is crucial to your loved ones.
+This is because it sets out how you want to distribute your property.

-Estate planning in Oklahoma is much more than having a Will.
-Estate planning is the process of creating and implementing programs for the protection and transfer of wealth.
+Oklahoma Estate planning is much more than having a will.
+Estate planning is the process of creating and implementing programs for the protection and transfer of your wealth.
 Just as each person is unique, so to is their estate plan.
-Estate planning begins during your like and can continue long after your death.
-It is the understating of your own limitations and the planning for possible guardianships and incapacity far in advance.
-Estate Planning is also the process of simplifying the procedure of distribution and using methods to save on taxes, probate expenses, and administrative costs.
-The remainder of this page describes different tools, instruments, and documents available to attorneys under Oklahoma law for estate planning.
+Estate planning begins during your life and can continue long after your death.
+It lets you plan for many of life’s unforeseen things including guardianship’s and perhaps even your own incapacity.
+Proper planning helps to simplify the process of distributing your assets and also can save money on taxes and other administrative costs.

-To die without a Will valid under Oklahoma law is to die “intestate.”
-When this occurs, the State of Oklahoma through its intestate distribution law decides how the Decedent’s property will be distributed to his or her heirs.
+To die without a valid will is to die “intestate.”
+When this happens the State of Oklahoma through its intestate distribution law decides how your property is distributed to your family.
 See Okla.
 Stat. tit.
 84, § 213 (1994).
 In the State of Oklahoma the decedent’s property is divided among their immediate family.
 In what proportion and to who your property goes is decided mainly by how close in blood relation the family member is to you.
 If someone passes and they’re married your spouse will share with your children or grandchildren, In any event, regardless of your family situation, if you die without a will state law decides who gets what.

 What is a Codicil to a Will in Oklahoma?

-A codicil is a supplement to a Will, whereby a Codicil adds or deletes conditions or bequests found within the original Will.
-A codicil is subject to the same formalistic requirements as is a Will.
-It is simply a later Will which does not altogether supersede a prior Will.
+A codicil is a supplement to a Will.
+A valid Codicil adds or deletes conditions or bequests found within the original Will.
+A codicil is subject to the same requirements as a Will.
+It is simply a later Will which does not altogether revoke a prior Will.